 Every HI-SEAS mission since the first one in 2013 has had a crew of six.
 Mission six started out that way, too, but two people were removed from the program, one of them just days before she said she was scheduled to fly from Australia to Hawaii.
 Binsted said she couldn’t comment on why mission six went ahead with four.

-Brian Shiro, a geophysicist at the U.S. Geological Survey’s Hawaiian Volcano Observatory, who has worked on HI-SEAS since its inception, said staff deliberated about whether to move forward with a smaller crew.
+Brian Shiro, a geophysicist at the U.S. Geological Survey’s Hawaiian Volcano Observatory, who has worked on HI-SEAS since its inception, told me staff deliberated about whether to move forward with a smaller crew.
 “At any point along this timeline, there could have been a hard decision to delay the mission or cancel, but that’s not what they decided,” Shiro said.
 “I was on the side of the fence to delay.
 I didn’t want to start this mission because of the crew size.
 I said, ‘Guys, let’s find more people, let’s wait a few months at least.’
 But I was overruled.”

 He added: “This crew was very, very impressive, very professional, very motivated.
 But there were only four of them, and that left them vulnerable.”

 During a real Mars mission, crew members will face a panoply of risks.
 People can, and probably will, get injured.
 They may die.
 Simulations like HI-SEAS attempt to forecast reactions to some of these threats, ranging from the things we cannot control, like the poisonous air outside, to those that we can only intuit, like the ideal way to organize a crew.

 “We have things that we know we don’t know,” says Jenn Fogarty, the chief scientist at NASA’s Human Research Program, the office that provides financial grants to HI-SEAS.
 “The ‘I don’t know what I don’t know’ is the scary space.”